Cagecellag/sideloading-docs/docs/side/enterprise.md

 - **[Krave Sign](https://kravesign.com/)** — roughly €7, really popular and good, though was hit very badly by revokes by apple so they temporarily shut down their service all together.
 - **[Signulous](https://signulous.com/)** — around €20, quite pricy but the community seems to trust them.
 - **[AppTesters](https://apptesters.org/)** — €15 with a “lifetime” option (renewed yearly).
 Redditors say after being revoked they had to wait a long time to get there new cert
-- **[DxSign](https://dxsign.cc)** — Currently €5, + €3 for revoke protection, but has mixed reviews and website seems out of date at the time of writing.
+- **[DxSign](https://dxsign.cc)** — Currently out of stock but usually €5, + €3 for revoke protection, but has mixed reviews and website seems out of date at the time of writing.

 Most of the time its a gamble as to witch service to chose, all ican say would be my option.
 You can read